Five Possible Scenarios for 2010

-The building of the Scenarios Europe 2010 followed a methodology called Shaping Actors-Shaping Factors.
+CHAPTER 8 2/10/00 3:46 pm Page 1 8.
+How we built the scenarios (methodology) The building of the Scenarios Europe 2010 followed a methodology called Shaping Actors-Shaping Factors.
 Its development has benefited from regular contacts between the Forward Studies Unit and numerous international institutes active in future studies.
 In particular, we would like to mention the French Conservatoire National des Arts et Métiers (NAM), the Dutch institute Clingendael, the Anglo-American Global Business Network, the German think-tank EUCIS, the association Futuribles International and strategic thinktanks of large companies such as Shell.
 The Unit also maintains close contacts with planning and future studies departments in EU Member States and large international organizations, such as the OECD.
 The basic sequencing of the construction of the Scenarios Europe 2010 is similar to the methods developed and used by Futuribles and CNAM and sometimes referred to as the école française (analysis of variables, partial scenarios, global scenarios).
 The brainstorming methods that were used are closer to the Anglo-Saxon tradition.
 Furthermore, the objective of the exercise and the fact that it was organized within an institution like the European Commission led the Unit to break new ground with regard to the existing methods.
 This included the writing up in full of the partial scenarios as well as the technique used for the final selection of the global scenarios.
 The production of the partial scenarios worked as follows.
-Five themes were chosen for their capacity to capture and illustrate developments relevant for the future of Europe and its process of integration.
-They were: institutions and governance; social cohesion; economic...
+Five themes were chosen for their capacity to capture and illustrate developments relevant for the future...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.